 As our economy in Oregon continues to struggle, families are facing tough choices on where to spend their hard-earned money.
 In many cases, this means that children don’t get the opportunity to participate in programs that will help them become more successful, happy and healthy.

 Champions Too Field Project

-The Tualatin Hills Park Foundation will partner with THPRD to build a field that is fully accessible for all.
-THPRD will schedule use of the field.
-Disabled children and adults will have first priority for use.

-Standard sports fields present formidable challenges for children and adults with special needs.
+The Tualatin Hills Park Foundation is excited to partner with THPRD to build a field that is fully accessible for all, the first of its kind in Oregon because standard sports fields present formidable challenges for children and adults with special needs.

-THPRD’s own Camp Rivendale, Special Olympics’ Miracle League, Little League’s Challenger program, Oregon Disability Sports, and other partners will join THPF and THPRD to provide programs and opportunities for use of this field by children and adult athletes with disabilities.
+THPRD’s Camp Rivendale, Special Olympics’ Miracle League, Little League’s Challenger program, Oregon Disability Sports, and other partners will join THPF and THPRD to provide programs and opportunities for use of this field by children and adult athletes with disabilities.